Wessex Archaeology invites applications for the following post:

 - Ability to manage own time and work to tight deadlines

-- A flexible approach to working hours to meet the demands of the role, including occasional working away from home
+- A flexible approach to working hours to meet the demands of the role, including working away from home

 - The ability to work as part of a team and the willingness to support and assist others

-- A full, clean driving licence
+- A full, clean driving license

 - A valid CSCS card